 Even if you think you’ve dismissed someone fairly, they could still claim unfair dismissal against you if they think that:

-- the reason you gave for the dismissal wasn’t the real one
+- the reason you gave for the dismissal was not the real one

 - the reason was unfair

-- you acted unreasonably, eg by failing to give them plenty of warning about their dismissal
+- you acted unreasonably, for example by failing to give them plenty of warning about their dismissal

 Automatically unfair reasons for dismissal